Anne LaBastille Memorial Writers Residency Program

 Hosted by the Adirondack Center for Writing

-The Adirondack Center for Writing offers six two-week residencies from October 7 to October 21, 2017 to poets, fiction writers, and creative nonfiction writers at a lodge on Twitchell Lake in the heart of the Adirondack Mountains.
+The Adirondack Center for Writing offers a two-week residency from October 7 to October 21, 2017 to poets, fiction writers, and creative nonfiction writers at a lodge on Twitchell Lake in the heart of the Adirondack Mountains.
 Six residents are selected to take part in this intimate community of writers.
 Meals are served family-style, the Lodge is luxurious with single rooms with private baths and lots of common spaces for evening group discussions as well as private spaces for quiet writing and reflection during the day.
+There are no desks in individual rooms, but plenty of private and collaborative work space throughout the residence.
 Residents are encouraged to take full use of the hiking and paddling of the local area.

 The point of this residency is to provide space, time and an inspiring landscape for regional and outside writers to work on their writing projects, a chance to unplug and connect with other writers, and to tap into their creative self.
 To that end, there will be no internet or cellphones at the residency, which is housed at this beautiful property on Twitchell Lake.
 There is space for six writers, half of the spaces will be reserved for regional authors, and the other spaces will be open to writers from all over the world.
 Quality of written submissions will be our primary consideration when accepting applications.
 We’re more interested in your writing than your MFA or publications.
 Send us good writing!

 This residency was generously provided by the estate of Anne LaBastille, who wrote books like Woodswoman and Beyond Black Bear Lake from her cabin on Twitchell Lake.
 During the residency, the writers will paddle to the site of her property, and explore the lake with locals.
 For more info on the applying, see below.

 How to Apply

 Prepping Your Application